maren/friesenlab-website/projects/index.md

 # An Inordinate Fondness for Clover

+What role do microbial mutualists play in the coexistence of their hosts?
+This project combines field observations with manipulative experiments, sequencing, and transcriptomic analysis to understand how diverse Trifolium communities are maintained at Bodega Bay, CA.

 ## Collaborators:
 Sharon Strauss (UC Davis)

 ## Publications:

 # How do Mutualisms Evolve During Range Expansion?